powercasgamer/libby/README.md

     * Use `Library.id(...)` to set an ID to the library
     * Use `Library.isolatedLoad(...)` to load it via `IsolatedClassLoader`
 * Libraries are updated
+* Support for Java 9+ Modules to prevent deprecations
 * Distribution management to repo.alessiodp.com